 You may think that labeling the type of food isn’t necessary if you can obviously see it is canned pears, for instance.
 However, what if you are canning applesauce using different types of apples for each batch?
 You will want to know which is which when you open them later.
 You can then decide which you like better for next time.

-Always record a date, at least the year.
+Always record the date, at least the year.
 That way, when you find a jar in the waaaay back of your cupboard, you will know how old it is.
 You think you will keep them straight, but it is so easy to forget and so easy to label them now.
 Trust me.
 Just do it.

 Store your jars in a cool, dark, dry environment.
 Usually a pantry is fine.
 Don’t store in a utility room where there are hot pipes or high humidity.
 Direct sunlight is a no-no as well.